zen-lang/zen-lsp/README.md

     code .

 Then hit `F5 (Start Debugging)` to run the extension.
-Edit a zen-lang (`.edn`) and you will get diagnostic feedback.
+Edit a zen-lang file (`.edn`) and you will get diagnostic feedback.

 #### VSIX package